git-ogawa/usbcamGUI/README.md

 ## Switch theme
 To switch the GUI color-theme, Press `Light/Dark` button above the view area or `ctrl + t`.
 The dark theme is set by default.
+The style file are quoted by [Alexhuszagh/BreezeStyleSheets](https://github.com/Alexhuszagh/BreezeStyleSheets)

 ## Execute on Raspberry Pi